churchers/vm-bhyve/README.md

     # vm switch create public

 If you just want to bridge guests to your physical network, add the appropriate real interface to the switch.
-Obviously you will need to replace em0 here with the correct interface name:
+Obviously you will need to replace em0 here with the correct interface name on your system:

     # vm switch add public em0